 Why should I cry if I’m the one who’s taken for granted?

-I did whined when he said NO, I did try but those folks juts wanna let it go,
+I did whine when he said NO, I did try but those folks just wanna let it go,

-And I did cried when people didn’t felt the abrupt need of noticing me.
+And I did cry when people didn’t feel the abrupt need of noticing me.